 Resolving inconsistencies can be a difficult task.
-It took a detailed stochastic analysis (lasting many years) of a secondorder Langevin equation with doubly conditioned nondifferentiable Brownian trajectories^{285,286} to resolve a similar inconsistency in an analysis of noninteracting particles.
-And the results of that analysis were not at all what had been anticipated, although they were pleasingly simple when interpreted correctly with the classical theory of mass action.74 The stochastic analysis allowed one to derive the law of mass action, but with variable rate constants that were specific functions of everything in the system, as given by the analysis.
+It took a detailed stochastic analysis (lasting many years) of a second order Langevin equation with doubly conditioned non-differentiable Brownian trajectories^{285,286}, to resolve a similar inconsistency in an analysis of noninteracting particles.
+And the results of that analysis were not at all what had been anticipated, although they were pleasingly simple, when interpreted correctly with the classical theory of mass action.74 The stochastic analysis allowed one to derive the law of mass action, but with variable rate constants that were specific functions of 'everything' in the system, as given by the analysis.
 It is not clear how one can evaluate or resolve the paradox of local equilibrium and global flow in DFT-PNP.
-One attempt is in refs 76 and Appendix C of ref 75.

-Flows in Complex Mixtures.
+Flows in complex mixtures.
 An important advantage of the methods presented here is their indifference to flow.
-The methods work at thermodynamic equilibrium and when flows are vigorous.
-Thus, calculations can be made in the nonequilibrium situations and mixed ionic solutions used nearly always in experimental work.
-Such calculations require some further numerical work because they involve many species of ions and ionic tracers (radioactive ions with properties identical to nonradioactive isotopes but present in trace amounts) that must be included appropriately in our Euler-Lagrange equations.
-Such calculations will allow the direct simulation of the experiments used historically to define single filing by ratios of unidirectional fluxes (e.g., which are estimated by the net fluxes of tracers) and most importantly to define the properties of transporters of every type, whether they transport species in the same direction or in opposite directions or in both.
-It is likely that some of the properties attributed to the interactions of ions with the channel protein actually occur between ions themselves.^{73,74} After all, interactions between ions had been ignored almost entirely in classical theories because ions were treated as ideal solutions^{264,287,288} even when present in enormous concentrations.^{9,260} The effect of nonideality on the very definition of transporters remains to be investigated.
-This investigation can be done abstractly in general but much better if it can be done by realistic simulations of actual experimental setups using the PNP-steric model and other models that deal even more realistically with interactions.
+The methods work at thermodynamic equilibrium, and when flows are vigorous.
+Thus calculations can be done in the nonequilibrium situations and mixed ionic solutions used nearly always in experimental work.
+Such calculations require some further numerical work, because they involve many species of ions and of ionic tracers (radioactive ions with properties identical to non-radioactive isotopes but present in trace amounts) that must be included appropriately in our Euler Lagrange equations.
+Such calculations will allow the direct simulation of the experiments used historically to define 'single filing' by ratios of unidirectional fluxes (e.g., which are estimated by net fluxes of tracers), and most importantly to define the properties of transporters of every type, whether they transport species in the same direction, or in opposite directions, or in both.
+It is likely that some of the properties attributed to interactions of ions with the channel protein actually occur between ions themselves.^{73,74} After all, interactions between ions had been ignored almost entirely in classical theories, because ions were treated as ideal solutions^{264,287,288} even when present at enormous concentrations.^{9,260} The effect of nonideality on the very definition of transporters remains to be investigated.
+This investigation can be done abstractly in general, but much better it can be done by realistic simulations of actual experimental setups using the steric PNP model and other models that deal even more realistically with interactions.

-Future Work: Inverse Problems.
+Future work: inverse problems.
 The distribution of permanent charge within the channel can be determined reliably from measurements of current voltage relations.
-Surprisingly, the inverse problem of determining the charge within the channel of the Nonner and Eisenberg model has been solved.^{16-18} The sensitivity to noise and errors is small when the problem is solved by standard methods of inverse problems.
-The inverse problem of interest to biologists has a well-posed solution and can be used to determine the internal structure of the model channel from the kind of experimental information recorded in hundreds if not thousands of laboratories every day.
-The inverse problem for the PNP-steric model needs to be studied so that experiments can be designed to reveal properties of interest.
+Surprisingly, the inverse problem to determine the charge within the channel of the Nonner and Eisenberg model has been solved.16-18 The sensitivity to noise and errors is small when the problem is solved by standard methods of inverse problems.
+The inverse problem of interest to biologists has a well posed solution and can be used to determine the internal structure of the model channel, from the kind of experimental information recorded in hundreds if not thousands of laboratories every day.
+The inverse problem for steric PNP model needs to be studied so that experiments can be designed to reveal properties of interest.